 The U.S. institutions are Bates, the University of Maine, the University of Southern Maine and City University of New York.

 The U.K. institutions are the University of Stirling, University of Edinburgh, University of Bradford and the Scottish Universities Environmental Research Centre, closely allied with the University of Glasgow.

-Tags: Gerald Bigelow Shetland Islands Climate and Settlement Project
+Tags: Geology Gerald Bigelow History Shetland Islands Climate and Settlement Project